pyrkamarcin/CommonDataLayer/docs/rfc/0021_Materialization_Types.md

 In the future, backed by ConfS, we can introduce database-specific mapping, and even support both PSQL 9.6 and PSQL 13 independently.

 ## On-Demand Materializer

+> DECISION:
+> Materializer stays as is, map<string, string> in reality is map<string, json>, which, however imperfect, solves our issues.
+> view - schema (and thus json) conversion is a surjection

 On-demand materializer serves data over grpc, returning materialized rows mapping field name to stringified json at the moment.

 We should update the mentioned format to return types that resemble view type definition in either a nested grpc message or map where keys are `.` delimited paths.